shaibird/client-side-mastery/book-0-installations/chapters/GETTING_STARTED_WINDOWS.md

     wsl --install -d ubuntu
     ```

+> **IMPORTANT:** It is very important that you remember both the username and password that you create in the next step.
+If you need to write them down to remember them, that's a great strategy.

 1. After the installation is done, a new window will come up and you will be prompted for your username and password.
 Your password won't appear as you type it.
 That's normal.
 1. Keep this window open for now.